• Skip to primary navigation

 Step-By-Step Instructions

+Step 1: Puree roasted red peppers and tomatoes.
 Drain the red peppers from the brine and place them in a food processor along with the can of diced tomatoes.
 Blend until the red peppers and tomatoes are smooth and pureed.

+Step 2: Combine soup ingredients and simmer.
 Add the olive oil to a large pot and heat over medium heat.
 Then, add the pepper and tomato mixture, canned tomato puree, chicken broth, sugar, salt & pepper, and mix well.
 Bring the mixture to a simmer over medium heat, and cook until heated through (about 10 minutes).

+Step 3: Add cream.
 Whisk in the heavy cream and simmer for 5 more minutes (or until steaming hot).

+Step 4: Serve.
 Ladle the soup into bowls, top with a few croutons, and enjoy!

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-tomato soup on a spoon.
+Tomato soup on a spoon.

 Expert Tips